1. Home

 Want to move around your loved ones for less?
 These are the best cheap family cars you can buy in 2025.

-Prices range from as little as £11,000 to £20,000 if you're looking to buy new, and even less if you're looking to buy used.
-We think we've found a car to suit all budgets and tastes, with everything from versatile hatchbacks to trendy SUVs
+Prices for some of these cars are affordable even if you're looking to buy brand new, and you'll pay even less if you're happy to buy used.
+We think we've found cars to suit all budgets and tastes, with everything from versatile hatchbacks to trendy SUVs

-Many of the best family cars will return a brilliant 60mpg+ and give you the choice of petrol or diesel engine power.
-Many of these cheap family cars are also available with a manual or automatic gearbox, which means finding your perfect family car has never been easier.
+Many of the best family cars will return 60mpg+ and give you the choice of petrol or diesel power.
+Many of these cheap family cars are also available with a manual or automatic gearbox.
+Finding your perfect family car has never been easier.
 Read on to find the cheapest family cars on sale today.

 If you're looking to save money on a family car, check out our guide to the best car deals.